Skip to Content

 While the hidden bar is mentioned on the Resorts World website under dining options, there’s no signage or advertisements within the resort that would alert you to its presence.

-The speakeasy is located behind a shelf at a restaurant, Fuhu Cha Chaan Teng, pictured below.
+The speakeasy is located behind a shelving unit along the back wall in a restaurant, Fuhu Cha Chaan Teng, pictured below.
 If you’re walking along the Famous Foods Street Eats, you can’t miss the storefront, which doubles as a functioning restaurant.

 Neon sign in the Famous Foods Street Eats